GPTZero 9 min read

 So the practical advice for students is simple.
 Treat GPTZero as a smoke detector — useful as a signal that something might be wrong, useless as proof of fire.
 Test your essay before submitting, fix what shows up as flagged, and save your draft history in case you need to defend yourself later.
 For instructors and editors, the same advice in reverse: a high GPTZero score is reason to look at the essay, not reason to fail it.

 Free for 500 words a day, no signup.
-Paste your text, see the score before, click humanize, see the score after.
-Built specifically to defeat the perplexity and burstiness signals GPTZero scores on.
-If we miss, we refund within 24 hours.
+Paste your text, see the pattern score before, click humanize, see it after.
+Built around the perplexity and burstiness signals detectors score on.
+If you're not happy with the rewrite, we refund within 24 hours.

 Try Refrazr free → Word packs from $1.99